 Whether building from scratch or renovating an existing residence, Planet Timbers supply Perth’s largest range of solid timber flooring products to suit your home.
 All of our timber is sourced from top Australian (and international) manufacturers, and we stock all solid timber species in a variety of board widths and grades to meet all requirements.

-As renowned market leaders in the timber flooring industry since 1973, we pride ourselves on supplying only the finest materials, using a select team of experienced and highly qualified installers with ATFA accreditation.
+As renowned market leaders in the timber flooring industry since 1973, we pride ourselves on supplying only the finest materials, using a select team of highly experienced installers.
 We realize that building or renovating can be a stressful experience, and as such offer a fully inclusive supply and install service on all timber flooring jobs.

 For more detailed information on solid timber flooring we recommend reading articles published in our Info Hub.

 Installation of each and every timber floor is unique, and dependent upon many factors including, but not limited to, the type and location of dwelling, subfloor characteristics, ambient atmospheric conditions, timber and coating type chosen, inclusion or stairs and choice of skirting or edge trim.
 There are two distinct trades involved in the installation process, being the installer who actually installs the timber, and the sander, who sands and coats the floor.

 At Planet Timbers we’ll see your project through from start to finish, with a select panel of experienced and highly qualified installers forming the backbone of our fully inclusive supply and install service.
 When we install solid timber floors in Perth, your satisfaction and convenience always comes first.
 Below is a broad summary of the installation process for a typical job.